The eco-fuel with a high potential

 - The emission balance and the resultant CO2 footprint for the production of LNG is often underestimated.
 That’s because it is possible to actually achieve a virtually CO2-neutral fuel only by means of ecological production.

 For this reason, Biogas Wipptal decided to develop an innovative system.
-Using the so-called “Sterling” process, the use of refrigerants (e.g., nitrogen) can be entirely avoided in the cooling of the methane gas to about – 164 °C. The great number of compressors needed for that are powered exclusively with ecological electricity from our own modular cogeneration plant.
+Using a new process, the use of refrigerants (e.g., nitrogen) can be entirely avoided in the cooling of the methane gas to about – 164 °C. The great number of compressors needed for that are powered exclusively with ecological electricity from our own modular cogeneration plant.

 Areas of use:

 Fuel in heavy transport (3.5 tons and more) and in transportation by ship